Flat Fee Landlord

 Should I invest in local or out-of-state rental properties?

 Both approaches can work.
 Local investing gives you market knowledge and management proximity.
 Out-of-state investing (where the math is better) requires a trusted local property manager who can serve as your local expertise.
-The most important factor in out-of-state investing isn't market selection — it's management quality.
+The most important factor in out-of-state investing is not market selection — it is management quality.
 A great property managed poorly will underperform a good property managed well.

 How has rent growth changed in 2026 vs. 2022?